Keeping It Simple Italian

 Why choosing a properly sized pot is important:

-Since angel hair pasta has such a short cooking time, you want to make sure all of the pasta comes into contact with the boiling water at the same time to ensure even cooking.
+Since angel hair has such a short cooking time, you want to make sure all of the pasta comes into contact with the boiling water at the same time to ensure even cooking.

 Storage